-Travelers who enjoy a mix of grandiose historical ambiance and modern trappings of the New World will find loads of things to do in Seville.
+Travelers who enjoy a mix of grandiose historical ambiance and modern trappings of the New World will find loads of things to do in Sevilla.
 We sure did!

 Southern Spain is filled with amazing gateways to the past and none more spectacular than Andalucia’s capital of Sevilla.
 As one of our favorite cities in Europe Sevilla offered us countless hours of exciting exploration.

-If you are anything like us you will find a lot of things to do in Seville.
+If you are anything like us you will find a lot of things to do in Sevilla.
 This statement might sound trite, but it’s true.
 Trust us.

-Wander Seville’s orange tree adorned streets, busy plazas and quite courtyards during the deserted siesta hours to take everything in.
+Wander Sevilla’s orange tree-adorned streets, busy plazas and quiet courtyards during the deserted siesta hours to take everything in.
 Return at night to see the city come back to life as the scorching summer sun recedes and locals come back out to socialize over tapas and coffee and wine.

 You can spend hours exploring the city before you return to your favorite cafe for an evening drink and then transition to a (the infamously late) Spanish dinner.